 What is database security?

-If your company collects any data about customers, suppliers, or the wider community, then it will have some sort of database where this is stored.
-Sometimes this data can be sensitive and private, and can be subject to strict privacy agreements.
+As a general rule now, if your company collects any data about customers, suppliers, or the wider community, it is stored on a database somewhere.
+This data may be sensitive and private, and can be subject to strict privacy agreements including those referred to above.
 For example, your customers may provide you with an email address, postal address, and phone number when they purchase something from you.
-You will most likely store this information somewhere.
-However, if other people manage to get their hands on it or if hackers gain access, you could be subject to strict legal action from the people whose privacy has been compromised.
+However, if this data is accessed without authority, sold to third parties, or otherwise misused, you could be subject to strict legal action from the people whose privacy has been compromised.

 Basically, database security is any form of security used to protect databases and the information they contain from compromise.
-It could be made up of all or any of the following:
+Examples of how stored data can be protected include:

 - Software – software is used to ensure that people can’t gain access to the database through viruses, hacking, or any similar process.